Faisal Vawda claims Arshad Sharif’s murder ‘planned in Pakistan’, evidence of crime erased

 In a press conference at the Islamabad Press Club today, Vawda vowed to reveal the truth behind Sharif’s killing.
 “No evidence or Arshad’s mobile or laptop will be found because they have been erased.

-“This is a cold-blooded planned murder,” he alleged, adding that he was in contact with the journalist since the day Sharif left the country.
+“This is a cold-blooded planned murder,” he alleged, saying that he was in contact with the journalist since the day Sharif left the country.

 “It is being said that around 20 bullets were shot and Arshad Sharif was killed.
 But this did not happen.
 According to me, he was shot from inside the car or close range.
 He received 2 bullets, in the head and chest, not 20 bullets.”